 Each year, some Christians loudly protest imagined attacks on Christmas.
 Evidently, they feel that efforts to make sure public displays promoting their religion are legal and inoffensive to persons of other religions and non-believers constitute a "war on Christmas."
 If one dares to point out that their behavior is illegal (e.g., violating separation of church and state by erecting pro-Christian displays on public property), offensive to non-Christians, or otherwise annoying, then one is attacking them, their religion, and/or their holiday.
 This has to be one of the strangest twists of logic I've encountered.

-Wal-Mart appears to be the current target because they train their greeters to use a greeting that respects persons with non-Christian beliefs.
-It seems that Wal-Mart recognizes that Jews, Muslims, Hindus, atheists, etc. are not interested in hearing "Merry Christmas," and have decided to replace it with "Seasons Greetings" or "Happy Holidays."
-I don't think I've ever had occasion to say this before, but right on Wal-Mart!
-It is about time somebody demonstrate some respect for religious minorities in this country.
+Wal-Mart appears to be the current target this year because they have allegedly been training their greeters to use a greeting that respects persons with non-Christian beliefs.
+Yes, it seems that Wal-Mart recognizes that some Jews, Muslims, Hindus, atheists, etc. are not particularly interested in hearing "Merry Christmas" and have decided to replace it with "Seasons Greetings" or "Happy Holidays."
+You know, because some people celebrate other holidays this time of year and others don't celebrate any.